The

 Privately she ponders just what she’ll eventually buy.

 “How much?”
 The lady asks once more.
-Omar smoothes his collar.
+Omar smoothes his

 “For you today, my special price, is only one thousand dollar.